Grotesque (architecture)

-A grotesque is a decorative feature found in architecture carved from stone often depicting whimsical, mythical creatures in dramatic or humorous ways.
-Most commonly grotesques are a decoration that surround waterspouts and drains largely on historic buildings.
-Grotesques, also often referred to as chimera, have historically been a key element of architecture in many periods including the Renaissance and Medieval periods and have stylistically developed in conjunction with these times.
-While they depicted a wide range of mythical subjects, Grotesques are often hybrids of different mythical, human, and animalistic features.
+Grotesques often depict whimsical, mythical creatures in dramatic or humorous ways.
+They have historically been a key element of architecture in many periods including the Renaissance and Medieval periods and have stylistically developed in conjunction with these times.
+Although grotesques typically depict a wide range of subjects, they are often hybrids of different mythical, human, and animalistic features.

-Although used mainly for decorative purposes, many scholars describe grotesques as being used to ward off evil and as reminders of the separation of the earth and the divine.
+Many scholars describe grotesques as being used to ward off evil and as reminders of the separation of the earth and the divine.
 Grotesques are predominantly carved into buildings of religious significance, in particular churches and cathedrals.
 Despite their presence in religious spaces, their anthropomorphic designs are largely not directly religious and instead are often more whimsical without religious connotations.
 They commonly exist on high ledges and rooftops and are frequently positioned out of view from common areas.
 Prominent examples of preserved grotesques exist on buildings such as the Florence Cathedral and Notre-Dame de Paris.
 Historically, grotesques have also had significant design influence from sculptural trends and often their architects were originally sculptors or artists.
-This meant that the widespread emergence of grotesques also often converged with popular art styles that existed at the time, especially the combined rise of the Gothic style and the addition of grotesques in architecture.
+This meant that the widespread emergence of grotesques also often converged with popular art styles that existed at the time, especially the combined rise of the gothic style and the addition of grotesques in architecture.
 Key architects that often included grotesques as a feature in their designs included Brunelleschi and Gundulf of Rochester.

-Bridaham, in his book Gargoyles, Chimeres, and the Grotesque in French Gothic Sculpture, points out that the sculptors of the Gothic cathedrals in the twelfth and thirteenth centuries were tasked by the Pope to be "a preacher in stone" to the illiterates who populated Europe at the time.
-It fell to them to not only present the stories of the Bible but also portray the animals and beings who populated the folk lore of the times.
-Many of these showed up as grotesques and chimerae, carved on the buildings.
-Some critics dismissed the use of the grotesque such as Frances Barasch, who maintained that it is an idle toy and not of any great use.
-It is also argued that it perpetuated superstition instead of articulating what is real or the truth.
+Bridaham, in his book Gargoyles, Chimeres, and the Grotesque in French Gothic Sculpture, pointed out that the sculptors of the gothic cathedrals in the twelfth and thirteenth centuries were tasked by the Pope to be "preacher[s] in stone" to the illiterates who populated Europe at the time.
+It fell to the sculptors not only to present the stories of the Bible but also to portray the animals and beings who populated the folklore of the times.
+Many of these showed up as grotesques.

+Some critics, such as Frances Barasch, dismissed the use of the grotesque as an idle toy and not of any great use.
+They also argued that it perpetuated superstition instead of articulating what is real or the truth.

 The meaning and use of the grotesque is also changing in architecture.
 Aside from the sculpture, for instance, the term has been used to describe the search for the abnormal or the representation of caricature.
 There are also scholars who use the architectural definition of grotesque as a term for disharmony.
-These include Peter Eisenman, a Deconstructivist architect who used this conceptualization in his work.
+This include Peter Eisenman, a Jewish Deconstructivist architect who used this conceptualization in his work.
 Particularly, he used the term in presenting a stylistic opposition to the form of aesthetics that is identified with the Kantian notion of the sublime in architecture.